pirate/django-http2-middleware/README.md

 HTTP2_SERVER_PUSH = False
 ```

-4. (Optional) Add the templatag as a global template builtin:
+4. (Optional) Add the templatag as a global template builtin in `settings.py`:
 This will make `{% http2static %}` availabe in templates without needing `{% load http2 %}` at the top.
 ```python
 TEMPLATES = [